-Dust mulch by sweep cultivator, making staggering trenches with Pitter dicker (CAZRI) and Water harvesting contour bunding soil amendments, soil cultivator & mulching should be followed.

-- 4.7.
-Plant nutrient management: Besides their N-fixing capacity they have greater power for absorbing less soluble form of 'P'.
-Roots have greater CEC hence capable of absorbing divalent catious like Ca++ and Mg++ but can not complete with cereals for monovalant K+.
-Recommendation is 20-25 t FYM for improving physical condition and improving water holding capacity of soil along with 10 kg N + 40 kg P2O5/ha as basal at the time of sowing or last preparation. - 4.8.
-Weed management: One hand weeding at 30 DAS + pre plant incorporation of fluchloralin (Basalin) @ 0.5 to 1 kg a.i./ha effectively controlled the weeds in mothbean. - 4.9.
-Plant protection measures: Refer to table 8.3

-4.10.
-Harvesting and storage: Crop is ready to harvest when pods get mature and turn brown.
-Plant show drying symptom or yellowing of leaves.
+- a.
+Dust mulch by sweep cultivator - b.
+By making staggering trenches with Pitter dicker (CAZRI) - c.
+Water harvesting contour bunding soil amendments, soil cultivator & mulching. - 4.7.
+Plant Nutrient Management : Besides their N-fixing capacity they have greater power for absorbing less soluble form of 'P'.
+Roots have greater CEC so capable of absorb divalent caution like Ca++ and Mg++ but can not complete with cereals for mono valiant K+.Recommendation is 20-25 t FYM for improving physical condition for improving water holding capacity of soil along with 10 kg N + 40 kg P2O5/ha as basal at the time of sowing or last preparation. - 4.8.
+Weed Management: One hand weeding at 30 DAS + pre plant incorporation of fluchloralin (Basalin) @ 0.5 to 1 kg a.i./ha effectively controlled the weeds in mothbean. - 4.9.
+Plant Protection Measures : Refer to table 8.3 - 4.10.
+Harvesting and Storage: Crop is ready to harvest when pods get mature and turn brown plant show drying symptom or yellowing of leaves.
 Estimated Post harvest losses are 9-10% during threshing transportation, processing and storage.
-Sun drying, heat treatment, and storage at low temperature with low moisture percentage in seeds (8-9%), is recommended.
+Reduce these losses by sun drying, heat treatment, storage at low temperature and low moisture percentage in seeds (8-9%).